wazo-platform/wazo-doc/source/developers/index.rst

 Translation
 ==============

-Now we using a centralize tool for the xivo translation.
+Now we are using a centralize tool for the xivo translation.
 It's transifex and the web acces is :

 * https://www.transifex.net/projects/p/xivo